AuON: A Linear-time Alternative to Orthogonal Momentum Updates: Introduction

-By orthogonalizing an update matrix, we effectively discard the scaling information encoded in the singular values and modify each direction to enforce perpendicularity, redistributing the update length into unit vectors along different directions.
+To overcome these issues, researchers proposed orthogonalizing the momentum gradient update matrix, which can effectively discard the scaling information encoded in the singular values and modify each direction to enforce perpendicularity, redistributing the update length into unit vectors along different directions.
 In this sense, the resulting update behaves as a \emph{unit-norm} update in the spectral domain, emphasizing the geometric structure of the optimization landscape rather than the raw gradient magnitudes.
-In simple terms, orthogonalization amplifies 'rare directions' with small magnitude in the update but which are nevertheless important for learning.
+In simple terms, orthogonalization amplifies 'rare directions' with small magnitude in the update, but which are nevertheless important for learning.
 This perspective highlights how orthogonalization can prioritize exploration across all relevant directions, mitigating the dominance of a few high-energy components and facilitating more balanced learning dynamics \cite{zhang2025adagradmeetsmuonadaptive}.
 Orthogonalized updates can therefore be interpreted as spectral descent directions, ensuring that updates explore the space more evenly-crucial for generalization and representation learning.